ReadAlongs/Studio-Web/packages/web-component/readme.md

 ### How to run the tests

+Since this package is part of a monorepo, all the following commands must be run at the root of the monorepo, not in this directory.

-First, start the test servers (yes, plural!), by using this command:
+First, start the two test servers, by using this command:

-    npm run test-servers

-If you are on a Windows machine, the command above will not work if you do not have bash setup.

-Run each of the following in a separate command prompt:

-    npm run start

-    npm run serve-test-data
+    npx nx run-many --targets=serve-test-data,serve --projects=web-component

-Then you can run test **interactively** using the following command:
+Or you can run each test server separately:

-    npx cypress open

-Or run all tests automatically using this command:

-    npx cypress run

-### Run the tests in the mono repo:

-In the monorepo root directory, follow the monorepo installation instructions with and run these commands in three separate windows:

-    nx serve web-component
+    npx nx serve web-component
-    nx serve-test-data web-component
+    npx nx serve-test-data web-component

+Run the full test suite automatically using this command:

-    nx test:once web-component
+    npx nx test:once web-component

+Alternatively, this command will launch Cypress so that you can run the tests **interactively**:

+    npx nx test:open web-component

 ### Interactively testing your local copy